Beloth/Ostston-Work/Notes/Next Session.md

 * Desk with chair
 * Bedding along one wall
 * Couple of bookcases
 * The chair contains a skeleton in tattered robes.
 There is a knife sticking out of the chest.
   * Investigation check DC12 to find that the knive was probably self inflicted
 * On the desk is a diary, but the moisture in the air has caused alot of damage
   * Investigation check to find what is left.
 * Bookcase all books badly damaged.

+#### Diary
+* We've gathered the non-combatants a couple of the injured knights and sealed the floor.
+The high priest has activated the wards.
+Nothing should be able to get through and only he can deavitate them.
+We are safe
+* Some fiends managed to sneak passed before the wards went up.
+Sir Kenath gave his life protecting the children.
+Ser Jenny was injured preventing then from reaching Mielikki's Seal.
+We've bandaged her wounds but without supplies we couldn't clean it properly
+* Its been a number of days since the wards went up and no hint that the attack has been beaten off...
+* Supplies are running low... we've had to ration things, water isn't an issue but food is.
+* It been decided to try to tunnel our way out.
+I don't think that we'll be able to do it.
+Too little food
+* Sir Jenny's wounds have become infected.
+She's dying and there is nothing I can do about it.
+* Sir Jenny has surcome.
+We've laid her body next to Sir Kenath, but I noticed something strange.
+His armour was not correct.
+Did someone move him?
+Take something off the body?
+* The first child has died.
+Wenal is inconsolable.
+She is blaming herself for not giving up her rations.
+We stored the body in one of the unused rooms.
+* Nena has found some meat.
+Rats apparently, but that's enough to give people some hope.
+* The children are too weak now.
+They can barely move.
+Petro believes that we should give up on them and that their rations would help the adults survive until the tunnel is complete.
+He was shouted down.
+* Petro attempted to kill Lena thinking that we would believe she had died of hunger.
+Wenal went into a frenzy and has badly injured Petro.
+* We've had another rat stew.
+I'm grateful but its curious.
+I've not seen any rats around....
+* Petro's dead
+* I think its been a 2 weeks but its hard to tell when there's no light.
+* My suspicions were well founded.
+While everone else was sleeping I went back to Ser Kenath's body.
+Flesh had been carved off his body... we've been eating him and ma

 ### Priest Antechamber